 - Don’t just like one photo.
 Go into their account and like multiple pics.

 - Leave THOUGHTFUL comments!
-If you have been on Instagram for any amount of time, you have probably seen very generic comments made by people who are simply copy-pasting, or even worse, using a bot.
+If you have been on Instagram for any amount of time, you have probably seen very generic comments made by people who are simply copy-pasting or, even worse, using a bot.
 Your time spent leaving comments will be worth it if you have something meaningful to say.
 Offer valuable advice, or simply leave a compliment.
 Don’t be afraid to show off your personality as well!
 Humor can go a long way when engaging on social media.

 We recommend scrolling through your timeline and engaging with the accounts you follow, plus “mine and grind” in your local area for 30 minutes per day.
 Not only will you see an increase in organic, engaged followers, but you may see new clients as well!
 You can even track these results on your new client paperwork:

-3. Follow Local Pet Related Hashtags
+3. Follow Local Pet-Related Hashtags

 Adding your location to your posts will mean that your photo will show up in the posts categorized together in your local area.
-This means more eyeballs on your posts from local potential clients!
+This means more eyeballs on your posts from potential local clients!
 Doing this is super simple:

 5. Make Your Only URL Link WORK for You

 Luckily, Instagram does feature buttons on your business page that allow someone to be able to click to call, email, and get directions.
-However, you only get one single URL link, which many businesses use to link to their website.
+However, you only get one URL link, which many businesses use to link to their website.

-When posting about blogs or any special promotions, marketers have to constantly change out the link in their bio in order to direct people to the right page.
+When posting about blogs or any special promotions, marketers have to constantly change out the link in their bio to direct people to the right page.
 That all changed when platforms such as Linktr.ee launched.
 With Linktr.ee, you can create different buttons that direct to different pages on your website.